javierez/vesta/public/claude/PRPs/explanations/comprehensive-authentication-implementation.md

 This document provides a comprehensive explanation of the authentication system implementation for Vesta CRM using BetterAuth.
 The implementation transforms the application from an unprotected system to a fully secure, multi-tenant CRM with comprehensive user management, role-based access control, and account-level data isolation.

+**Key Architecture Decision**: Users authenticate (have passwords), not accounts.
+Users belong to accounts (organizations/companies), and all data is filtered by the user's accountId for multi-tenant security.

 ### Key Goals Achieved
 - **Complete Authentication System**: Email/password and OAuth authentication
 - **Multi-Tenant Security**: Account-level data isolation ensuring customers can only access their own data